 The Bands of America Honor Band’s Tournament of Roses Parade® PerformanceChris Forsythe

 Live the Bands of America Honor Band’s Tournament of Roses Parade® Performance with Music Travel Consultants!
-On January 2, 2017, the world’s eyes were focused on Pasadena, California, home of the prestigious and gorgeous Rose Parade and Rose Bowl football game.
+At the beginning of every year, the world’s eyes are focused on Pasadena, California, home of the prestigious and gorgeous Rose Parade and Rose Bowl football game.
 For over 100 years, this festival of music and sports has been America’s premiere Celebration of the New Year, broadcast live by multiple media outlets all over the planet.
-One of the biggest highlights of the 2017 parade was the Bands of America Honor Band, made up of high school musicians from throughout the country, who auditioned for a spot for in this talented honor group.
-Music Travel Consultants is honored to be Music for All’s Official Student Travel Partner and to manage travel arrangements for Bands of America every four years to its colossal, unforgettable, life-changing performance in the Tournament of Roses Parade®!
-Music Travel also uses its expertise to assist other Rose Parade bands to have the best possible experience.
+One of the biggest highlights of the parade is the Bands of America Honor Band, made up of high school musicians from throughout the country, who auditioned for a spot for in this talented honor group.
+Tournament of Roses Parade marching band performance opportunities come once in a lifetime for some schools, but Music Travel Consultants is honored to be Music for All’s Official Student Travel Partner and to manage travel arrangements for Bands of America every four years to its colossal, unforgettable, life-changing performance in the Tournament of Roses Parade®!
+Music Travel also uses its expertise to assist others looking for Tournament of Roses Parade marching band performance opportunities.

 Boasting over 250 performers from 37 states, the Bands of America Honor Band had just a few days to mold its group of talented individuals (who never had played together before) into a tight unit, worthy of its name.
 The goal was to give the performances of a lifetime.
 To achieve that meant lots of hard work in the days leading up to the parade.